 Question – this can be used to terminate a debate so that a motion can be voted on.
 As with all of the other actions, it needs to be seconded by a different person.
 Directly after this a vote is held and a two-thirds majority is needed for it to pass.
 In the case of the vote passing, the motion is then voted on directly.

 Amend – sometimes a motion needs to be changed after it has been debated a bit.
 Someone might suggest an amendment, and in this case, it must be seconded to be voted on.
 If accepted, the amendment stays.
-If someone suggests an amendment to a previous meeting, this is where MeetingKing can really help.
-That’s because MeetingKing stores all of the information of previous meetings so all of this is available at your finger tips.
+It can occur that someone suggests an amendment to a motion from a previous meeting.
+This is where a meeting minutes tool such as MeetingKing can really come in handy.
+MeetingKing stores all the information of previous meeting, so that all of minutes are available at your fingers tips when you need it.

 Commit – one step that can be taken with motions is to have them researched further by a separate committee and reported back on at the next meeting.
 This job might be assigned to an existing committee or a newly organized committee.
 It must be seconded and be passed by majority vote for this action to occur.
-At this point it is possible in MeetingKing to include these items as tasks and also add them as topics on the next agenda.
+Such items can be added as tasks in MeetingKing.
+That way it is clear for everyone involved in the meeting who will be doing what and when the deadlines are.
+These items can also be added as topics for the next agenda so they are not forgotten about.

-Minutes – the minutes of the meeting will be documented throughout and distributed to the attendees—and those invited who could not attend—after the meeting is over.
+Rober’s Rules Minutes – the minutes of the meeting will be documented throughout and distributed to the attendees—and those invited who could not attend—after the meeting is over.
 Robert’s Rules requires that only the main motions are documented in the minutes.
-One of the best things about MeetingKing is that it supports the making of meeting minutes in a simple manner.
+One of the best things about MeetingKing is that it supports the making of meeting minutes in a simple manner, following Robert’s Rules.
 MeetingKing formats notes automatically, so there is no extra work to be done.
 Decisions and tasks are also included and are tracked in the system, for easy management and reliable follow-up.
+MeetingKing has various meeting minute templates which are ready to use, or which you can easily modify for your own needs.

 More information on Robert’s Rules of Order